-- the JDBC connector for the metadata database with its dependencies (if any); - the JDBC connector for the business data database with its dependencies (if any); - the module which includes the common library with its dependencies (if any): - Apache Geronimo, - Concurrency JSR-166, - Foo CommonJ.
+- the JDBC connector for the metadata database with its dependencies (if any);

+- the JDBC connector for the business data database with its dependencies (if any);

+- the common library with its dependencies:

+- Apache Geronimo,

+- Concurrency JSR-166,

+- CommonJ.

 To enable the Import/Export capability, please also add the JDBC connector for HyperSQLDB , taking care of using version 1.8.0.2.